UNIHIKER/unihiker-docs/docs/K10/Examples/examples_arduinoide.md

 ## **Display-Electronic photo album**
 Format the TF card to FAT32 and install it on K10.
 Press button A on the K10 to take a picture and button B to display it.<br/>

+!!!
+Note
-Note: TF card is need to run this example.
+    TF card is need to run this programme

 ````c++ title="Electronic photo album"
 #include "unihiker_k10.h"